 - Don’t drink Ouzo without ice and a snack.

 - Don’t eat “continental” food while in Greece!
 Eat … Greek!
 Don’t drink imported beers!
 Ask for the house wine!

 - Don’t queue & buy your Acropolis tickets at Acropolis.
 Buy the 30 EUR package ticket from another site (like the Temple of Zeus).

 - Don’t be afraid to socialize and be … cool.

 - Don’t be a tourist!
 Don’t be afraid to explore and do the non touristy things.

-- Don’t eat late dinner like the Greeks.
+- Don’t eat dinner late; like the Greeks do.